District Heating

 The Commission for Regulation of Utilities (CRU) has been appointed as regulator of District Heating and Cooling networks.
 The CRU now has a broad range of functions under S.I.
 630 of 2022, focusing on the protection of final customers of district heating, district cooling and domestic hot water.

-Under this legislation, the CRU will do the following:
+Under the legislation, the CRU will do the following:

-• Develop and publish national rules on allocation of cost of heating and cooling and domestic how water in multi-apartment/multi-purpose buildings.
+- Develop and publish national rules on allocation of cost of heating and cooling and domestic hot water in multi-apartment/multi-purpose buildings.

 The CRU is now developing a regulatory framework for the sector and will publicly consult on this in due course.